Grade Level: 9 (9-12)

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

-- The evolution of civilization has been directly affected by, and has in turn affected, the development and use of tools and materials.
-(Grades 9 - 12) Details...
-View more aligned curriculum...
-Do you agree with this alignment?
-Thanks for your feedback!
+Verify that the evolution of civilization has been directly affected by, and has in turn affected, the development and use of tools, materials, and processes.

 Our planet, divided into northern and southern hemispheres, experiences differences in climate and seasons at latitudes and locations.
 These climatic factors, in large part, determine which plant species are capable of living where.
 As we now know, the producers are responsible for determining which consumers can be supported within any particular community's food web.
 Today's lecture concentrates on understanding why certain types of plant vegetation are associated with different parts of the world and how this contributes to a characteristic variety of associated consumers.

 During this lesson, we will also study the population dynamics involved with the diversity of community life.
 What limits population size and are populations static or dynamic?
 What factors into this interaction and how do populations maintain an equilibrium or balance?
+Refer to the Computer Simulation of the Sonoran Desert Community activity to have students manipulate variables to better understand what impacts population dynamics.
 This continues the Research and Revise phase of the Legacy Cycle.
 Why, after thousands of generations, do communities continue to exist?
 Why have resources not become depleted?
 What actions do organisms conduct (and not conduct) in order to avoid risking their species' continual existence in this area?
 You should continue to question and analyze whether we, as humans, provide for ourselves in similar ways.
 Do organisms harm their communities?
 Do humans?
 As your assessment of the natural world broadens, so will the framework of your team's design.

 Lesson Background and Concepts for Teachers